SamiiShabuse/Open_Source_CRM_Tool/CONTRIBUTING.md

 4. Make your changes
 5. Follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) standard for commit messages
 6. Push and create a Pull Request.

+---

+## ðŸ“¦ Pull Request Guidelines

+- Keep PRs focused: one feature or fix per PR
+- Use a clear branch name: `feature/`, `fix/`, `chore/`, etc.
+- Follow the PR template (see `PULL_REQUEST_TEMPLATE.md`)
+- Use descriptive titles and messages
+- Reference any related Issues
+- Review your code before submitting